tanainc/tana-input-api-samples/README.md

 }
 ```

+## Example:Books

+This example shows how we can create new fields, and then a new tag using those fields.
+We then create a few books using the tag, and add some extra content to the books afterwards.

+`TANA_TOKEN=token yarn run example:books`

 ## Creating node with field type reference

 The dataType reference in combination with the id of the node add the refered not to that field.